JVmano/test-fullstack-app-loldesign/README.md

 Execute the index builded files using [serve](https://www.npmjs.com/package/serve) command.\
 This project can be executed with any method that creates a local server such as PHP.

+## Hosting

+This project was already hosted on FireBase Hosting and can be visited in this [link](https://telzir-loldesign-7c619.web.app).\

+The deployed code was identical to this repository and it's only for functionally purposes.